How to use rst2pdf

 You can use the code-block directive with an external file, using the :include: option:

-This will give a warning if setup.py doesn't exist or can't be opened.
+This will give a warning if my_script.py doesn't exist or can't be opened.

 9.1.1 Include with Boundaries